MicrosoftDocs/sql-docs/docs/relational-databases/views/get-information-about-a-view.md

 1. Select **Objects on which [view name] depends** to display the objects that are referenced by the view.

 ## <a id="TsqlProcedure"></a> Use Transact-SQL

-## Use Transact-SQL

-In T-SQL, you can use one of the following three commands:
+In T-SQL, use one of the following commands:

 - [sys.sql_modules](../../relational-databases/system-catalog-views/sys-sql-modules-transact-sql.md)
 - [OBJECT_DEFINITION](../../t-sql/functions/object-definition-transact-sql.md)